Cris7777/MSiA423-Project-Repo/README.md

 **ML Metric**:

 - Less than 10 of Mean Squared Error to predict  scores of players

-- More than 0.7 of R-Squared for the final m
+- More than 0.7 of R-Squared for the final model

 **Business Metric**: